Media Quality and Network Connectivity Performance in Microsoft Teams

 Packet Loss This is often defined as a percentage of packets that are lost in a given window of time.
 Packet loss directly affects audio quality—from small, individual lost packets having almost no impact, to back-to-back burst losses that cause complete audio cut-out.

 Inter-packet arrival jitter or simply jitter This is the average change in delay between successive packets.
-Most modern VoIP software including Skype for Business can adapt to some levels of jitter through buffering.
+Most modern VoIP software including Microsoft Teams can adapt to some levels of jitter through buffering.
 It's only when the jitter exceeds the buffering that a participant will notice the effects of jitter.

 Buffering for jitter will increase end-to-end latency.

-With many concurrent Skype for Business Online Real-Time media sessions, as well as other network traffic generated by other Office 365 services and other business applications, making sure that there is sufficient bandwidth over the entire network path that connects your network to the Skype for Business Online service is critical to avoid network congestion and ensure excellent media Real-Time media (audio, video, and application sharing) quality.
+With many concurrent Microsoft Teams Real-Time media sessions, and other network traffic generated by other Microsoft 365 or Office 365 services and other business applications, making sure that there is sufficient bandwidth over the entire network path that connects your network to the Microsoft Teams service is critical to avoid network congestion and ensure excellent media Real-Time media (audio, video, and application sharing) quality.

 Implementing Quality of Service (QoS) across congested networks